 Despite all the unknowns, celebrate this: you are a family because of one another.
 In marriage, the experiences that shape you become an inside story; they become a secret, something that only the two of you know.
 Memories, good or bad, are essential to strong marital bonds.

 The night of our terrible ultrasound, we came back to our apartment and collapsed on the sofa after eating pizza.
 We fell asleep on our sectional with our heads sharing the same tiny sofa pillow, and woke hours later.
 As we pulled ourselves off the sofa and stumbled into bed, I remember Jon looked at me and said: 'After all of this, no one is ever going to understand one another like we do.
 No one will ever know what it's like to go through this, except us.'
-In that moment, I knew we'd be ok.
+At that moment, I knew we'd be ok.

 At their best, families are built on love and memories.
 They are a soft place to fall.
 If you allow your loss to draw you closer, you become more solid than ever.
 Do not allow fear and shame to cast doubt on what you are building.
 Together, you can survive the worst.
 In the highest and lowest points, no one else will ever fully know what the two of you know.